pysat/pysat/docs/new_instrument.rst

   registry.register_from_module(my_package.instruments)

-After registry the instrument module name is stored in the user's home directory under :code:`~.pysat`.
+After registry the instrument module name is stored in the user's home directory in a hidden directory named :code:`~.pysat`.
 The instrument may then be instantiated with the instrument's platform and name:

 .. code-block:: python